-LABEL DESCRIPTION MTU Enter the MTU (Maximum Transfer Unit) size for traffic through this connection.
-IP Address (This is available only when you select IPv4 Only or IPv4 IPv6 DualStack in the IPv4/IPv6 Mode field.)
-Obtain an IP Address Automatically A static IP address is a fixed IP that your ISP gives you.
+Enter the MTU (Maximum Transfer Unit) size for traffic through this connection. vailable only when you select IPv4 Only or IPv4 IPv6 DualStack in the IPv4/IPv6 Mode field.)
+A static IP address is a fixed IP that your ISP gives you.
 A dynamic IP address is not fixed; the ISP assigns you a different one each time you connect to the Internet.
 Select this if you have a dynamic IP address.
-Static IP Address Select this option If the ISP assigned a fixed IP address.
-IP Address Enter the static IP address provided by your ISP.
-Subnet Mask Enter the subnet mask provided by your ISP.
-This is available only when you set the Encapsulation to IPoE .
-Gateway IP Enter the gateway IP address provided by your ISP.
-Address This is available only when you set the Encapsulation to IPoE .
-DNS Server (This is available only when you select IPv4 Only or IPv4 IPv6 DualStack in the IPv4/IPv6 Mode field.)
+Select this option If the ISP assigned a fixed IP address.
+Enter the static IP address provided by your ISP.
+Enter the subnet mask provided by your ISP.
+This is available only when you set the Encapsulation to IPoE.
+Enter the gateway IP address provided by your ISP.
+This is available only when you set the Encapsulation to IPoE. available only when you select IPv4 Only or IPv4 IPv6 DualStack in the IPv4/IPv6 Mode field.)
 Select Obtain DNS Info Automically if you want the Zyxel Device to use the DNS server addresses assigned by your ISP.
 Select Use Following Static DNS Address if you want the Zyxel Device to use the DNS server addresses you configure manually.
-Primary DNS Server Enter the first DNS server address assigned by the ISP.
-Secondary DNS Server Enter the second DNS server address assigned by the ISP.
-Routing Feature (This is available only when you select IPv4 Only or IPv4 IPv6 DualStack in the IPv4/IPv6 Mode field.)
-NAT Click this switch to activate or deactivate NAT on this connection.
-When the switch goes to the right , the function is enabled.
-Otherwise, it is not.
-IGMP Proxy Internet Group Multicast Protocol (IGMP) is a network-layer protocol used to establish membership in a Multicast group - it is not used to carry user data.
+Enter the first DNS server address assigned by the ISP.
+Enter the second DNS server address assigned by the ISP. nis is available only when you select IPv4 Only or IPv4 IPv6 DualStack in the IPv4/IPv6 Mode field Click this switch to activate or deactivate NAT on this connection.
+When the switch goes to the right </td Internet Group Multicast Protocol (IGMP) is a network-layer protocol used to establish membership in a Multicast group - it is not used to carry user data.
 Click this switch to have the Zyxel Device act as an IGMP proxy on this connection.
 When the switch goes to the right, the function is enabled.
 Otherwise, it is not.
-This allows the Zyxel Device to get subscribing information and maintain a joined member list for each multicast group.
+This allows the Zyxel Device to get subscribing information and maintain a joined member list fo each multicast group.
 It can reduce multicast traffic significantly.
-Apply as Default Gateway Click this switch to have the Zyxel Device use the WAN interface of this connection as the system default gateway.
+Click this switch to have the Zyxel Device use the WAN interface of this connection as the system default gateway.
 When the switch goes to the right , the function is enabled.
 Otherwise, it is not.
-Fullcone NAT Enable Click this switch to enable or disable full cone NAT on this connection.
-When the switch goes to the right, the function is enabled.
+Click this switch to enable or disable full cone NAT on this connection.
+When the switch goes to the right > , the function is enabled.
 Otherwise, it is not.
 This field is available only when you activate NAT .
-In full cone NAT, the Zyxel Device maps all outgoing packets from an internal IP address and port to a single IP address and port on the external network.
+In full cone NAT, the Zyxel Device maps all outgoing packets from an internal IP address and por to a single IP address and port on the external network.
 The Zyxel Device also maps packets coming to that external IP address and port to the internal IP address and port.
-This is available only when you set the Encapsulation to IPoE and select IPv4 Only or IPv4 IPv6 Pv4/IPv6 Mode field.)
-Note: The availa able DHCP options may differ by model.

-Table 50 Network Setting > Broadband > Add or Edit New WAN Interface (Routing Mode) (continued)
+Table 52 Network Settina > Broadband > Add or Edit New WAN Interface (Routing Mode) (continued) 101010 02